apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 <img class="screenshot" src="../../images/as-landing-page.jpg" alt="Apollo Server default landing page" width="350"/>

 This landing page is designed for use in local development, where `NODE_ENV` is not set to `production`.
 It provides a copyable command-line snippet showing how to run operations via `curl`, and it also links to [Apollo Sandbox](https://www.apollographql.com/docs/studio/explorer/sandbox) (a hosted GraphQL IDE that runs entirely inside your browser and doesn't require an account).
-You can choose to embed the Apollo Sandbox on your endpoint if you pass `embed: true`. (**Note**: Some details of the embedding feature rely on changes that will deployed to Apollo Studio on 2022-May-24.
-This note will be removed when these changes are deployed.)
+You can choose to embed the Apollo Sandbox on your endpoint if you pass `embed: true`.

 ### Options